 Step 7: Mounting

-After finding the studs in the first stud wall using a stud finder.
-I looked for the second one, made a mark on the back bracket and the wall.
-Next, transfer the same marks to the other brackets and drill out a hole to sink the screw heads.
+After finding the studs in the first stud wall using a stud finder, I looked for the second one, made a mark on the back bracket and the wall.
+Next, I transferred the same marks to the other brackets and drilled out a hole to sink the screw heads.

 Simply screw the shelves in place and slide the shelves on to the dowel rods.
 Then add the security screw to finish up.